usexfg/fuegosite/README.md

 - Landing page with market information
 - Wallet selection guide
 - Cold storage information
-- Community forum (powered by Giscus + GitHub Discussions)
+- Roadmap

 ## Community

-Visit our [Community Page](https://usexfg.org/community.html) to join discussions about Fuego Network, get project updates, and connect with other $XFG holders.
+Visit our [discord](https://discord.gg/5UJcJJg) to join discussions about Fuego Network, get project updates, and connect with other $XFG users.

-## Setup Instructions

-For information about setting up the community forum, see [COMMUNITY_SETUP.md](COMMUNITY_SETUP.md).